MrJSwotinsky/Python_2025_2026/Unit_00_Intro_to_Python/Assignments/Assignment_01_Configure_Github.md

 ### Configure your username.

-Confirm that your username is correctly formatted: `LastNameFirstInitial_IEC`.
+Confirm that your username is correctly formatted: `LastNameFirstInitial-IEC`.
 If your username is already correctly formatted, skip this section.
 Otherwise, follow the steps below to change your username.

 1. Navigate to https://www.github.com.
 2. Sign in.